stevesch/stevesch-PageHandler/README.md

 The library example uses stevesch-WiFiConnector for simple wifi setup (with config portal), but other wifi intialization may be used as long as an AsyncEspWebServer object is provided to this library's setup routine.

+The example sketch serves a dynamic web page that has examples for cards that communicate variables to and from the ESP32 server, as well as real-time graphing capability:

 ![Example Screencap](examples/minimal/example-minimal-screencap.jpg)

 # Building and Running